 If it weren’t for Saxx, this site wouldn’t exist.

-It’s more than three years later and I’ve tested dozens of brands since the site’s inception.
+It’s more than three years later and I’ve tested dozens of brands since the site’s inception (check my complete rankings).
 Where do I stand on Saxx now?
 I still love them.

 Things I Like:

 - The Ultra, Vibe and Platinum styles are all great choices.
 You pay a premium price, but you get a premium product in return.
 I still have a pair from a couple of years ago, and it’s in good condition.
 Vibe is my favorite style because of its longer legs.